What is a No Kill Community?

 We believe that every healthy or treatable animal that enters our shelters can, and should, be saved.

-Achieving No Kill status for the Midlands is not only possible, but has already been achieved in other communities across the nation, including Charleston SC.
+No Kill status for the Midlands is not only possible, but has already been achieved in communities across the nation, as well as here in South Carolina.
+Best Friends maintains a national dashboard of shelter outcomes.

-The City of Columbia Animal Shelter is on target to achieve a live release rate of 78% for FY 2020/2021, up from only 21% when we began our spay and neuter program in 2006.
-Euthanasia due to lack of space or resources has decreased by over 85% in that time.
+The City of Columbia Animal Shelter ended the 2021/2022 fiscal year with a Live Release Rate of 79%, up from only 21% when we began our spay and neuter program in 2006.
+Euthanasia due to lack of space or resources has decreased by over 88% in that time as well.

 The Role of Spay/Neuter in Achieving No Kill

 Sterilization is the proven best method of population control for domesticated animals.
-It is The Animal Mission’s position that every pet should be sterilized, except in cases where it is medically advisable to not perform the surgery, or in the care of responsible breeders.
+It is Animal Mission’s position that every pet should be sterilized, except in cases where it is medically advisable to not perform the surgery, or in the care of responsible breeders.
 We oppose all forms of Breed Specific Legislation (BSL) regarding sterilization in favor of comprehensive sterilization laws for all domesticated animals.